≡ Menu

 • Property bubbles can pop and inflict large losses on funds.

-• Property is illiquid, which can lead to funds imposing exit restrictions on investors during periods of market stress.
+• Property is illiquid, which can lead to certain property funds (not real-estate index trackers) imposing exit restrictions on investors during periods of market stress.
 In other words, they can’t sell their buildings quickly if everyone wants their money back at the double.

-• UK investors tend to have a rose-tinted view of property due to the strength of the home market over the last 20 years.
+• UK investors tend to have a rose-tinted view of property due to the strength of the home market.
 However the asset class has historically lagged equities.

 Risk/Reward trade-off